y9c/pseudoU-BIDseq/docs/Step-by-step-instruction.md

 >
 > - `reference`
 >
->   The `reference` section specifies the path of reference sequences, which are in the fasta format, and the index for bowtie2 or STAR aligner.
+>   The 'reference' section specifies the path of reference sequences, which are in the fasta format, and the index for bowtie2 or STAR aligner.
 >
->   - contamination : Put some putative contamination in your samples in to a fasta file.
+>   - `contamination`: Put some putative contamination in your samples in to a fasta file.
 For cultured cells, contamination is most likely to be Mycoplasmsa and E. coli.
 For plant samples, it might be some fungi.
 >
 >     💡 **If contamination fasta file is not provided, the contamination filter step will be skipped.**
 >
 >     💡 The bowtie2 index for **contamination** is optional, and if it is not provided, the pipeline will generate bowtie2 index automatically.
 >
->   - genes:
+>   - `genes`:
 >     rRNA genes and non-coding small RNA genes (snoRNA, miRNA, tRNA, ...) of the species you study can be downloaded from NCBI database and used as the reference in this step.
 >     An example dataset for mouse (Mus musculus) can be downloaded from this [LINK](https://github.com/chelab/db/raw/main/reference_sequence/Mus_musculus.GRCm39.sncRNA.fa.gz).
 >